 Why Walk 54 Miles?

-These events spurred the passing of the 1965 Voting Rights Act.
+The 54-mile march inspired not only the American public but the United States Congress, leading to the passing of the Voting Rights Act of 1965.
 The Edmund Pettus Bridge remains a powerful landmark for the Civil Rights Movement.

-In the summer of 2020, three police leaders, Assistant Chief Tarrick McGuire, Chief Shon Barnes, and Dr. Obed Magny, retraced the steps of the historic 54-mile civil rights march by walking from Selma to Montgomery, Alabama.
+In the summer of 2020, Drs.
+Tarrick McGuire, Obed Magny, and Shon Barnes retraced the steps of the historic 54-mile civil rights march by walking from Selma to Montgomery, Alabama.
 In April 2023, these men sat down with the Office of Justice Program’s Justice Today Podcast to discuss their journey and the work it inspired.

 The Justice Today Episode on the 54th Mile Policing Project